scott-eric-kaufman/the-whole-sek/content/the-valve/2008-12-21-combobulated-being-a-play-in-which-we-laugh-at-arrogant-undergraduates.md

 I took one class on Dickens, loved it, but in it I was specifically warned off the Ackroyd.
 (I did my “major author” requirement on him, and had to read the Forster for that.
 As you might expect, it didn’t give me much insight into literary technique.)

 I do, however, know the friend in the revision question was the infamous Edward Bulwer-Lytton, so I’m tempted to think, well, I’m not sure what.
 Yes, Dickens was driven by the almighty ... pound (so much for my alliteration), but he was, shall we say, obstinate at times with regard to how his work would be received by the public.
-(The whole internal conflict between appealing to the audience he had vs. creating the audience he desired, &amp;c.)
+(The whole internal conflict between appealing to the audience he had vs. creating the audience he desired, &c.)

 All that said, I’m an Americanist, so my lack of familiarity with Dickens isn’t merely to be acknowledged, it’s to be celebrated.
 (We have our own literature, don’t you know?
 Just don’t mind all those stories about piers and Little Nell...)